kubernetes/enhancements/keps/NNNN-kep-template/README.md

 - Allowing time for feedback
 - All issues and gaps identified as feedback during beta are resolved

-**Note:** GA criteria must not include any functional, security, or testing requirements.
+**Note:** GA criteria must not include any functional, security, monitoring, or testing requirements.
 Those must be beta requirements.

 **Note:** Generally we also wait at least two releases between beta and GA/stable, because there's no opportunity for user feedback, or even bug reports,